LinkedIn records a new judgment against it in its fight against a company collecting data from its public profiles.

 … but comes up against the interpretation of the CFAA

-Technical blocking is probably not a “recognized commercial practice” within the meaning of Californian case law, the Court considers .
-On the contrary, for example, advertising, price adjustment or poaching of employees.
-Which can indirectly influence contractual relationships, but without fundamentally disrupting an economic model.
+Technical blocking is probably not a "recognized business practice" within the meaning of Californian case law, the Court considers .
+Unlike, for example, advertising, price adjustments or employee poaching.
+These may indirectly affect contractual relationships, but without fundamentally disrupting a business model .

-It is also not certain, again according to the Court, that we are within the ropes of fair competition .
-One hiQ argument particularly hit the mark: LinkedIn formally attacked years after becoming aware of the incriminated practices.
-And it did so in the weeks following the announcement of potentially competitive Skill Mapper.
+It is not acquired either, still according to the Court, that we are in the ropes of fair competition .
+A hiq argument has particularly hit the bull's eye: Linkedin formally attacked years after being aware of the incriminated practices.
+And he did it in the weeks following the announcement of a product likely for competition Skill Mapper.

 The second question then remains: once the formal warning was received, did the data collection continue “without authorization” within the meaning of the CFAA?